 - delivers kindergarten in remote communities

 - supports the Deadly Kindies program in South-East Queensland

 - funds organisations who provide culturally safe early childhood and family support services

-- provides resources to early childhood educators to deliver a quality program Aboriginal and Torres Strait Islander children.
+- provides resources to early childhood educators so they can deliver a quality program to Aboriginal and Torres Strait Islander children.

 Kindergarten (kindy) is a part-time educational program for children in the year before school.
 The

 kindy calculator will let you know when your little one can start kindy.